 It will be apparent to those skilled in the art that various modifications and variations can be made to the present invention without departing from the spirit and scope of the invention.
 Thus, it is intended that the present invention cover the modifications and variations of this invention provided they come within the scope of the appended claims and their equivalents.

 What we claim is:

-1. A method of remote sleep analysis and diagnosis comprising the steps of:
+1. A method of conducting home sleep testing comprising the steps of: